 Historical telecommunications data are highly valuable in the investigation and prosecution of crime and the protection of the public.
 Under EU law, telecommunications service and network providers are obliged to retain certain categories of data for a specific period of time and to make them available to law enforcement where needed.
-The Commission is currently revising this law.
+The Commission is currently reviewing this law.

 Telecommunication service providers or operators store clients' personal data for the purposes of transmitting communications, invoices, and interconnection payments, marketing and certain other value-added services.
 Because of the value of these data in preventing danger and investigating criminal activity, the EU has sought to ensure that they are made available to law enforcement authorities.